simon-p-r/SHA3IUF/README.md

 ## Notes

-SHA3-224 is not supported, but can easily be added.

 The code was written to work with the Microsoft Visual Studio compiler (under `_MSC_VER`), but this build target was not tested.